Contesting A Will in the ACT

 Whilst nieces/nephews are not expressly listed as being eligible to make an application under ACT’s Family Provision Act, they may nevertheless be eligible to challenge the estate if:

-- The niece/nephew was in a ‘domestic relationship’ with their uncle/aunt for 2 continuous years; and
+- The niece/nephew was in a ‘domestic relationship’ with their uncle/aunt for two continuous years; and

 - Supported the niece/nephew personally, financially or in a domestic manner for the material benefit of the niece/nephew; or

-- Been supported by the niece/nephew personally, financially or in a domestic manner for the material benefit of the uncle/aunt; and
+- Was supported by the niece/nephew personally, financially or in a domestic manner for the material benefit of the uncle/aunt; and

 - The above support was done without fee or reward, and not on behalf of another organization